-In 2015, Lorenn received the Steve de Shazer Memorial Award from the Solution Focused Brief Therapy Association of the United Sates “in recognition of significant contributions to the field of solution focused brief therapy over many years.”
-She is a Senior Fulbright Specialist for international peacemaking and conflict management skill building training.
-Please contact her about visits to non-US academic or educational institutions abroad.
-In 2011, she received the John W. Byrd Pioneer Award for Restorative and Community Justice from the National Conference on Restorative Justice.
+The National Conference on Restorative Justice awarded Lorenn with the 2011 John W. Byrd Pioneer Award for Restorative and Community Justice.
+The Solution Focused Brief Therapy Association of the United States awarded Lorenn with the Steve de Shazer Memorial Award in 2015 “in recognition of significant contributions to the field of solution-focused brief therapy over many years.”
+Lorenn is also a Senior Fulbright Specialist for international peacemaking and conflict management skill building training.
 Please see her CV for other awards.

-Lorenn’s unique background enables her to connect with people harmed by crime, those who caused it, along with both parties loved ones, and the people who work in the justice system.
+Lorenn’s unique background enables her to connect with people harmed by social injustice and crime, those who caused it, along with their communities and harmed loved ones; along with people who work with the legal system.

-She lived on her own when she was 14 years old, dropped out of high school at 15, was adjudicated as a juvenile offender at 16 when she spent a short time in jail.
-She became a parent at age 18, and enrolled in St. Nicholas Montessori Teacher Training Centre distance learning course from London, England.
-Lorenn earned her Montessori Teaching Certificate in 1971 when she was 19 by completing the course’s hands-on training at UCSD that was led by Margaret Homfray and Phoebe Child, students of Dr. Maria Montessori, who each signed Lorenn’s Montessori teacher certificate.
+Lorenn left her family home due to social difficulties when she was 14 years old, dropped out of high school at 15, and was adjudicated as a juvenile offender at 16 after she spent a short time in jail.
+She became a parent at age 18.
+That year she also enrolled in St. Nicholas Montessori Teacher Training Centre distance learning course from London, England.
+Lorenn earned her Montessori Teaching Certificate in 1971 when she was 19 by completing the course’s applied training at the University of California San Diego that was led by Margaret Homfray and Phoebe Child, who were both Dr. Maria Montessori’s students.

-In 1980 after graduating from college in Hawai’i, Lorenn left to attend law school in Boston.
-She returned to Hawai’i and practiced law through her 30s in Honolulu.
+In 1980 after graduating from the University of Hawai’i, Lorenn attended Northeastern University Law School in Boston.
+She returned to Hawai’i and practiced law in Honolulu though her 30s.
 She left mainstream lawyering at age 41 to earn a masters degree in health education.
-Since 1996 she has been using a public health approach in working with the justice system and assisting people face hardships and seek peace.
+Since 1996 she has been using a public health approach in working with the criminal legal system and assisting people facing hardships find peace and healing.

-From 1984 to 1994 Lorenn was a Hawai’i state deputy attorney general and defended state agencies and employees including the welfare and prison systems.
-She also prosecuted people and organizations for fraud.
+From 1984 to 1994 Lorenn was a Hawai’i deputy attorney general and defended state agencies and employees including the state’s education, welfare, and prison systems.
+She also prosecuted people and organizations for fraud and corruption.

-From 1994 to 1999, she was a guardian ad litem for children in child abuse and neglect cases, and a defense lawyer for indigent children and adults charged with crimes, and child abuse in family court.
+From 1994 to 1999, she was a guardian ad litem for children in child abuse and neglect cases, and a defense lawyer for indigent children and adults charged with crimes and with child abuse in Hawai‘i’s family court.

 In 1998 and 1999, she was the President of the Child & Family Advocacy Section of the Hawai’i State Bar Association.

-A life-long surfer, former champion windsurfer, a triathlete, wife, mother of three children and grandmother, Lorenn is living proof of how to transform conflict into resiliency, and how to age with strength.
+A life-long surfer, former champion windsurfer, triathlete, wife, mother of three children and four grandchildren, Lorenn is living proof of how to transform conflict into resiliency, and how to age with strength.

-Since 1999, Lorenn has annually entered the Xterra World Championships, a rugged off-road triathlon held on Maui.
-2016 was the 17th year she competed in the race, which she has placed in every year except one.
+Since 1999, Lorenn has annually entered the Xterra World Championships, a rugged off-road triathlon held on Maui until 2022 when it moved to Italy.
+She has placed in the Championships every year except one.
 In 2014 she broke her shoulder after completing a practice ride of the mountain bike course 2 days before the race.
-2016 was her 18th consecutive year returning to Maui to compete in Xterra.
+2022 marked her 22nd year to compete in the Xterra World Championships.

 In addition to her Montessori teacher training, Lorenn earned an associate in arts degree from Leeward Community College, Pearl City 1978; a bachelor’s degree in communication from the University of Hawai’i, Manoa 1980; juris doctorate degree from Northeastern University School of Law, Boston 1983; masters degree in health education from the University of Hawai’i School of Public Health, Manoa 1996.

-Lorenn frequently speaks about health, conflict management, and restorative justice.
-Newspapers, television and radio have interviewed her numerous times.
-She is the author of several books, over 60 articles, and she is on the editorial review boards for several academic journals.
+Newspapers, television, and radio have interviewed her numerous times including NPR, OWN and CNN about her justice related work.
+She is the author of several books including Aging With Strength, Restorative Justice Today, and many articles.
+She also serves on the editorial review boards for academic journals.

 “Each individual has a universal responsibility to shape institutions to serve human needs.”